 - 1. Successful high school completion via the new High School Equivalency Examination (GED); - 2.
-Successful entry into Community College at freshman level as a result of preparation for the ACCUPLACER entry examination; - 3.
-Successful completion of national entry-level employment certifications in the emerging fields for the District of Columbia (i.e., technology, administrative support and careers); and/or - 4.
+Successful entry into Community College at freshman level as a result of preparation for the ACCUPLACER entry examination and / or dual enrollment; - 3.
+Successful completion of national entry-level employment certifications in the emerging fields for the District of Columbia (i.e., technology, administrative support and health careers); and/or - 4.
 Successful attainment of necessary skills in reasoning, mathematics, computers, and online research required for life-long learning in the twenty-first century.

-In our third year, we continued to expand our role as a Microsoft Office Academy School.
-We are currently the most productive MOS Academy School in the city.
-This year we are beginning a pilot program in Coding called Launch Code.
+The school has continued to expand its role as a Microsoft Office Academy School.
+CC Prep is currently the most productive MOS Academy School in the city.

-Based upon review of our student data, we continued as a year-round school and operated from 9:00 am to 9:00 pm daily, providing instruction in three-hour sessions: 9:00 am to 12:00 noon, 1:00 pm to 4:00 pm and 5:00 pm to 8:45 pm, Monday through Thursday evenings.
+Based upon review of student data, the organization continued as a year-round school and operated from 9:00 am to 9:00 pm daily, providing instruction in three-hour sessions: 9:00 am to 12:00 noon, 1:00 pm to 4:00 pm and 5:00 pm to 8:45 pm, Monday through Thursday evenings.